mdedz/Resume/README.en.md

 ## ⭐ Key projects

-> *Only the SAS communication module (Project 3) and the client part of Project 2 are public in this repository.
+> *Only the SAS communication module (Project 3), the client part of Project 2 and Rust project are public in this repository.
 The server part of Project 2 and the other projects are proprietary client work and closed under NDA, but all are in active production.
 Where possible — demo videos and screenshots are attached.*

 # 1) Metro TV — remote control and advertising management on TVs